RohitAwate/Everest/README.md

 _Everest's search feature in action._

 # Releases
 An alpha release is available via Releases.
-A few things to note about the alpha:
+A couple of things to note:
 - API authentication is not available.
 - The BugReporter currently only generates a bug report but doesn't send it to us.
 Kindly use GitHub Issues for issue submission.